 We’re grateful to C&R Magazine for the opportunity to contribute to this important conversation and help restoration pros nationwide make informed decisions when selecting their abatement partners.

-1. Why is it important for restoration professionals to verify an abatement partner's certifications?
+Why is it important for restoration professionals to verify an abatement partner’s certifications

 Verifying certifications ensures that the abatement partner complies with federal, state, and local regulations.
-This protects both the restoration company and the property owner from legal liabilities and ensures that hazardous materials are handled safely and effectively.
+This not only protects the restoration company and the property owner from potential legal liabilities, but also ensures that hazardous materials are handled safely, properly, and in accordance with industry standards.

-2. How can restoration pros assess an abatement partner's safety standards?
+How can restoration professionals evaluate an abatement partner’s safety standards?

-Restoration professionals should ask potential partners about their safety protocols, training programs, and incident records.
-A reputable abatement company will be transparent about its safety practices and demonstrate a proactive approach to minimizing risks on every job site.
+Restoration professionals should look beyond basic claims and ask about specific safety protocols, training programs, and incident history.
+A reputable abatement partner will be transparent about their processes and demonstrate a consistent, proactive approach to minimizing risk on every job site.

-4. How quickly should an abatement partner be able to respond to a restoration project?
+How quickly should an abatement partner respond to a restoration project?